Culture & Tradition

 As the curtain falls on the Paris Olympics, the world is left with indelible memories of a spectacular event that seamlessly blended France's cultural heritage with incredible athletic performances.
 The opening ceremony…

-Coffee culture in France is a tradition woven into most people's social fabric and daily routines.
-From the paved streets of Paris to the quaint villages and offices around the various French regions , the aroma of coffee…
+Coffee culture in France is a tradition woven into the fabric of most people's social lives and daily routines.
+From the paved streets of Paris to the quaint villages and offices around the various French regions , the aroma…

 Normandy will always be remembered for the D-Day Landings and the Battle of Normandy, pivotal events that led to the liberation of France and Europe during World War II.
 In 2024, we celebrated the 80th Anniversary of this…

-Paris, also known as the City of Lights marked a historic moment as the Games returned to their place of origin.
-The city played a pivotal role in reigniting the Olympic flame in 1900, thanks to the visionary leadership…
+Paris, also known as the City of Lights, marked a historic moment as the Games returned to their birthplace.
+The city played a pivotal role in reigniting the Olympic flame in 1900, thanks to the visionary leadership of Pierre…

 Beth's article for this month highlights the most popular events and festivals on the French Riviera during the early part of the year.
 This region is quite different from her estate and animal sanctuary in Occitanie .
 Interestingly,…